Unlock great health with my FREE video series

 Losing weight will not make you happier, but being healthier will

-For a healthy weight woman, meaning that your body has the amount of body fat it deems to be necessary for you to create life, forage and protect your young, fat loss will not make you healthier or happier.
+For a healthy weight woman, meaning that your body has the amount of body fat it deems to be necessary for you to create life, forage and protect your young, losing weight will not make you healthier or happier.
 It is also highly likely that whatever fat loss you achieve will be put back on, as this is the body’s safety mechanism.

 The body decides how much body fat is safe for you personally, and has no care for your body composition goals.
 So for this person, a dieting process may make you healthier because you’re eating better, sleeping better, and moving more, but you could also achieve this without cutting your calories back and losing body fat.
 So there is no benefit to losing that body fat specifically.